BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Evaluation

-We evaluate \sn on six scrubbing queries, in which frames of interest are returned to the user, up to the requested number of frames.
-The queries are similar to Query~\ref{query:scrubbing}, as shown in Section~\ref{sec:overview}.
-We show in Table~\ref{table:scrubbing-instances} query details and the number of instances of each query.
-If the user queries more than the maximum number of instances, \sn must query every frame.
-Thus, we chose queries with at least 10 instances.
+We evaluated \sn on limit queries, in which frames of interest are returned to the user, up to the requested number of frames.
+The queries are similar to the query in Figure~\ref{query:scrubbing}.
+We show in Table~\ref{table:scrubbing-instances} the query details and the number of instances of each query.
+If the user queries more than the maximum number of instances, \sn must inspect every frame.
+Thus, we chose queries with at least 10 instances of the query.

-In scrubbing queries, \sn will only return true positives (as it calls the full object detection method to verify frames of interest), thus we only report the runtime.
-Additionally, if we suppose that the videos are pre-indexed with the output of the specialized NNs, we can simply query the frames using information from the index.
-This scenario might occur if, for example, the user executed an aggregate query as above.
-Thus, we additionally report sample complexity as an objective metric across object detection methods.
+\sn will only return true positives for limit queries (\S\ref{sec:op_scrubbing}), thus we only report the runtime.
+Additionally, if we suppose that the videos are indexed with the output of the specialized NNs, we can simply query the frames using information from the index.
+This scenario might occur when the user executed an aggregate query as above.
+Thus, we additionally report sample complexity.

-We run the following variants: \begin{itemize} \itemsep{-0.1em} \item Naive: the object detection method is run until the requested number of frames is found. \item \noscope: the object detection method is run over the frames containing the object class(es) of interest until the requested number of frames is found. \item \sn: specialized NNs are used as a proxy signal to rank the frames (Section~\ref{sec:op_scrubbing}). \item \sn (indexed): we assume the specialized NN has been trained and run over the remaining data, as might happen if a user runs queries about some class repeatedly. \end{itemize}
+We ran the following variants: \begin{itemize}[itemsep=0em, topsep=0em] \item Naive: we performed object detection sequentially until the requested number of frames is found. \item Binary oracle: we performed object detection over the frames containing the object class(es) of interest until the requested number of frames is found. \item Sampling: we randomly sampled the video until the requested number of events is found. \item \sn: we use specialized NNs as a proxy signal to rank the frames (\S\ref{sec:op_scrubbing}). \item \sn (indexed): we assume the specialized NN has been trained and run over the remaining data, as might happen if a user runs several queries about some class. \end{itemize}

-\minihead{Single object class} As shown in Figure~\ref{fig:scrubbing-all}, \sn can achieve over a 1000$\times$ speedup compared to several baselines.
-We see that the non-specialized baselines do poorly in finding rare objects, where \sn's specialized NNs can serve as a high-fidelity signal for the query at hand.
+\minihead{Single object class} Figure~\ref{fig:scrubbing-all} shows that \sn can achieve over a 1000$\times$ speedup compared to baselines.
+We see that the baselines do poorly in finding rare objects, where \sn's specialized NNs can serve as a high-fidelity signal.